 Volunteers have the opportunity and responsibility to provide input within the council’s governance and management system.
 Our democratic values hold that members should have a voice in influencing major decisions.
 Individuals should be well informed on the council’s mission, vision, and goals in order to identify and/or discuss issues and needs that exist, and to be able to give sound input to the governance and management of the council.
 Providing input and influencing decisions is not limited to voting.
 While this does not mean that every member of the council can vote on everything or make final decisions about policy, it does mean that members will be well informed about major issues affecting the council.

 - Ensuring the mission and values of Girl Scouting.

 - Providing strategic direction and leadership for the council.

 - The care, custody, and oversight of Girl Scouting within the council’s jurisdiction.

-- Governance is the responsibility of the board of directors.
+- The responsibility of the board of directors.

 - The day-to-day management/ operations of the council.